Summer is here, and so is grilling season. Grills are great because you can get outside, get some sun, and keep the house cool when you’re cooking.

 Personally, I like to use the KettlePizza Gas.
 It’s a bit of an investment, but the thing is indestructible, and works as expected.
 You only need to buy it once, and the quality of your pizzas will show.
 That’s how you get those 800º temperatures required for Neapolitan, thin crust, crispy pizza!

-2 Very Basic Grill Options To Get Started
+Two Very Basic Grill Options To Get Started

 After all my practice with some really cool barbecue accessories that turned my gas grill into a legit pizza oven, I was surprised to find out that many people literally “grill” their pizza dough.

 They don’t use anything other than a basic barbecue grill.
 Typically, how this process goes is to make dough thick enough so it doesn’t fall through the grates, so keep that in mind.
 No thin-crust pizza!
-Some people spread oil on once side of the dough so it doesn’t stick, or use non-stick spray on the grill first.
+Some people spread oil on one side of the dough so it doesn’t stick, or use non-stick spray on the grill first.
 Others just toss it on.

-You can use a pizza peel to flip your dough to the other side, or use tongs if your dough is small enough.
+You can use a pizza peel to flip your dough to the other side or use tongs if your dough is small enough.
 In the image above, you can see that this is an extra large pizza.
 Some people prefer to make “personal pan” pizzas, especially when barbecuing with friends or kids where everyone wants different toppings.

 Grilling on both sides is essential.
 This will ensure that your dough is cooked all the way through.
 There’s nothing worse than biting into a pizza where the middle is still soft and stringy like uncooked dough.
 So cook one side, flip it, then add toppings and cook until finished.